thomaswxu/11-767-Team-DST/labs/lab7-projects.md

 | Navi.
 Actions | 39k |
 | Mani. actions | 8.3k|

 > - The following numbers are per action accuracy for all the sub-goals, navigation actions and the manipulation actions present in the validation seen dataset.
-T

 | Actions | action accuracy | mask accuracy |
 | --- | --- | --- |